theoddora/Interview_Prep/System Design/01_Communication.md

 response time of requests because clients will have to resolve the hostname more often.

 If your name server becomes unavailable for any reason, then the smaller the record’s TTL is, the higher the number of clients impacted will be.
 DNS can easily become a single point of failure — if your DNS name server is down and clients can’t find the IP address of your application, they won’t be able to connect it.
 This can lead to massive outages.

+This brings us to an interesting observation.
+DNS could be a lot more robust to failures if DNS caches would serve stale entries when they can’t reach a name server, rather than treating TTLs as time bombs.
+Since entries rarely change, serving a stale entry is arguably a lot more robust than not serving any entry at all.
+The principle that a system should continue to function even when a dependency is impaired is also referred to as “static stability”;

 # APIs
 We want the client to invoke operations offered by the server.